Heart-centered counseling grounded in cutting-edge science

 Fees

-We charge $160 per 55 minute session for self-pay.
-At the present moment, we are in-network with Aetna and Blue Cross Blue Shield of New Jersey.
+We charge $175 per 56 minute session for self-pay.
+At the present moment, we are in-network with Aetna and Medicare.
 If you wish use another insurance company then we would be happy to create a receipt (i.e., superbill) for you to submit to your insurance company where we are considered an out-of-network provider.

 Are you in-person or online?